Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 [here](https://community.nanoporetech.com/requirements_documents/minion-it-reqs.pdf).

 The result is a basecalled library output directory containing *pass/* and *fail/* directories plus sequencing metadata files.
-This is the basecalled library output data that is used in the the workflow.
+This is the basecalled library output directory used in the the workflow.

 ---